TobiReinhart/sparse-tensor/package/README.md

 type MyTensor n m  = AbsTensor2 n m Ind3 (SField Rational)
 ```

-These operations on tensors are **type-safe**, for example it is not possible to add two tensors of different rank,
+The operations on tensors are **type-safe**, for example it is not possible to add two tensors of different rank,
 ```haskell
 >>> :set -XDataKinds
 >>> (undefined :: MyTensor 0 1) &+ (undefined :: MyTensor 0 2)